 Health Professionals trained in AFFERENT INPUT help make sure there are NO INTERFERENCES to a properly functioning neuromuscular system.

-A fully functioning neuromuscular system enhances our ability to withstand EXTERNAL FORCES, the every definition of health and vitality.
+A fully functioning neuromuscular system enhances our ability to withstand EXTERNAL FORCES, the very definition of health and vitality.

 An Afferent Input Practitioner cares about how fast their patient can run, how far they can swim, how much they can lift, how high they can jump, how they cope with divorce and how quickly they recover from the ‘flu.

-Our goal is to maximise every patient’s strength, resilience and robustness so the live longer and suffer less.
+Our goal is to maximise every patient’s strength, resilience and robustness so they live longer and suffer less.